Developing a Faculty-led Program

 Excursions should be relevant to the purpose of the program, take advantage of the locale, and be realistic in terms of time, distance, and cost.
 And, consider the overall itinerary and travel schedule.
 You want to find a balance between including a lot, and not overwhelming yourself and the students.

 You will also want to take into account whether alternate activities would be available if a participant has mobility challenges.
 You should also make sure there is information available to applicants up-front to let them know the physical requirements of the program and any excursions.

-- Entry requirements and visas are an important consideration, especially when looking to many non-traditional destinations.
+- Entry requirements and visas are an important consideration, especially when looking at many non-traditional destinations.
 In addition to country-specific requirements, the citizenship of students can dictate the process necessary to enter, or sometimes even just to transit.
-While OIP Study Abroad can be a resource in this, the earlier you start and the more you communicate with OIP during the development process, the easier it will be to plan for visas and entry requirements.
+While the Office of Global Education can be a resource in this, the earlier you start and the more you communicate with Global Education during the development process, the easier it will be to plan for visas and entry requirements.

 - Additionally, some countries require special permits for activities like field research, organized tours to certain locations, and/or filming.
 This is not a comprehensive list, and as the proposing faculty member, the responsibility for identifying the restrictions or requirements on these types of activities rests with you.

-In an effort to help with recruitment efforts, and in order to maintain a diverse range of program options for students, OIP recommends you consider the following tips as you design your new program:
+In an effort to help with recruitment efforts, and in order to maintain a diverse range of program options for students, the Office of Global Education recommends you consider the following tips as you design your new program: